Do you know? RVs hold water in two types of tanks: Gray water tank and Black water tank.

 Concerns Involving the Use of Bleach Solution

-Many RVers despite using bleach or chlorine solution to clean their black water tanks.
+Many RVers do not use bleach or chlorine solutions to clean their black water tanks.
 Bleach can cause the rubber holdings to warp.

-It’s true if you don’t follow the proper procedure and thoroughly rinse your black water tank with clean water twice or thrice, there could be some residue.
+If you don’t follow the proper procedure and thoroughly rinse your black water tank with clean water twice or thrice, some residue could remain.

-Bleach is harsh and can cause your rubber holdings to warp in a months’ time.
-As a result the water may start dripping.
-Moreover the product’s life is compromised.
+Bleach is harsh and can cause your rubber holdings to warp in a month.
+As a result, the water may start dripping, compromising the product’s life.

-Thus, clean your tank with bleach or chlorine solution only if you can follow the protocol.
-Rinse it thoroughly and then be on your way.
+Thus, only clean your tank with bleach or chlorine solution if you follow the protocol.
+Rinse it thoroughly, and then be on your way.

-If you follow the above-mentioned ways to clean your RV back water tank, I’m sure you would get the desired results.
+If you follow the above methods to clean your RV’s backwater tank, I’m sure you will get the desired results.

-However, if you don’t find the sensor working after following one of the ways, I recommend you to follow all three ways in the same pattern I’ve mentioned.
+However, if you don’t find the sensor working after following one of the ways, I recommend following all three ways in the same pattern I’ve mentioned.

-It involves adding a dishwasher detergent with ice cubes though the toilet, into the black water tank.
-Going on a drive, afterward dump the tank water.
-Rinse it by filling through a hose, pouring buckets or using a rhino blaster with a gate valve.
+It involves adding dishwasher detergent with ice cubes through the toilet into the black water tank.
+Afterward, go on a drive and dump the tank water.
+Rinse it by filling it through a hose, pouring buckets, or using a rhino blaster with a gate valve.

-Then, pour bleach solution through the toilet.
-Let it sit for a maximum of five to ten minutes, drive around to splash the solution in the tank.
+Then, pour the bleach solution through the toilet.
+Let it sit for five to ten minutes, and drive around to splash the solution in the tank.
 It would kill the odor and germs in the tank.

-Lastly, rinse your tank by filling it fully with clean water twice or thrice.
-The whole procedure sounds like a lot of work but hey, it promises results.
+Lastly, rinse your tank thoroughly with clean water twice or thrice.
+The procedure sounds like a lot of work, but it promises results.

-Check your sensor after dumping the black and I’m sure it would be working fine.
-If you still find the sensor malfunctioning, I would recommend you to get it checked and replaced.
+Check your sensor after dumping the black, and I’m sure it will be working fine.
+If you still find the sensor malfunctioning, I recommend you get it checked and replaced.

 Few Tips to Follow

-Here are a few tips to maintain your black water tanks and its sensors.
+Here are some tips for maintaining your black water tanks and their sensors.

-- I would recommend you to clean your tank every time you dump the black water.
-It doesn’t allow any debris to form on the walls.
+- I recommend cleaning your tank every time you dump the black water.
+This prevents debris from forming on the walls.

-- Invest in a good holding tank treatment to avoid any residue build up.
+- Invest in a suitable holding tank treatment to avoid any residue build-up.

-- A clear elbow with water hose attachment allows you to see if the water is clear or still dirty as well.
+- A clear elbow with a water hose attachment allows you to see if the water is clear or still dirty.

-- Even if you have a dump station facility on a campground, I would recommend you to keep your dump valves closed unless you plan to dump.
+- Even if you have a dump station facility on a campground, I recommend keeping your dump valves closed unless you plan to dump.

-- If the valves are open, all the liquid would flow through leaving the solids behind, which can lead to an even bigger mess.
-Let the bacteria in the liquid break down the solid, so when you dump it, the process is relatively hassle-free.
+- If the valves are open, all the liquid will flow through, leaving the solids behind, which can lead to an even bigger mess.
+Let the bacteria in the liquid break down the solid, so the process is relatively hassle-free when you dump it.

 Wrap Up

-There is no better thing than maintaining your RV’s black tank on a routine basis.
-A thorough cleaning now and then would not only maintain your RV’s black tank but also kill any foul odor to build up.
+There is no better way to maintain your RV’s black water tank than by keeping it routinely.
+A thorough cleaning now and then would not only maintain the tank but also kill any foul odor that is building up.

-If the tank is clean, there is less chance of a black water sensor’s malfunctioning.
-However, if it happens, you know the right way to clean your sensor and the tank.
+If the tank is clean, there is less chance of a black water sensor malfunctioning.
+However, you know how to clean your sensor and the tank if it happens.